With so many CRM options out there, how are you supposed to figure out which solution is best for your organization?

 7. Integrations with your core tools

-The ability to connect the software tools you rely on most is definitely something you want in a CRM.
+The ability to connect the software tools you rely on most is definitely something you want in a CRM for attorneys.

-Ideally, your CRM will be part of your larger business transformation platform, like Litify, and include baked-in case management and document management functionality that already communicates with each other.
+Ideally, your Legal CRM Software will be part of your larger business transformation platform, like Litify, and include baked-in case management and document management functionality that already communicates with each other.

 For example, if you rely on QuickBooks for your accounting, integrating QuickBooks with your CRM’s billing and timekeeping features can save your staff time and effort.

-We’ve talked about the benefits of using a CRM in the first place, we’ve covered which specific features to look for when you’re searching for solutions—the only question left is this:
+We’ve talked about the benefits of using a Legal CRM Software in the first place, we’ve covered which specific features to look for when you’re searching for solutions—the only question left is this:

 There are a few key areas to consider beyond the features:

-(1) Who was the CRM software built for?
+(1) Who was the Legal CRM software built for?